 Benthic macroinvertebrates are an essential component in the processes of an aquatic ecosystem, due to their position as consumers at the intermediate trophic level of lotic food webs (Hynes 1970; Wallace and Webster 1996; Hershey and Lamberti 2001).
 Macroinvertebrates are involved in the recycling of nutrients and the decomposition of organic materials, serving as a conduit for the energy flow from organic matter resources to vertebrate populations, such as fish (Hershey and Lamberti 2001; Hauer and Resh 1996; Reice and Wohlenberg 1993; Klemm et al. 1990).
 In turn, algae are an important base component in the lotic food web, being responsible for the majority of photosynthesis in a river or stream and serving as an important food source to many benthic macroinvertebrates.

 These significant functional roles that macroinvertebrates and algae play in the freshwater ecosystem stress the importance of these communities in the study of a stream’s ecology.
 The proposed hydropower operations for the Susitna-Watana Hydropower Project will likely affect one or more of the factors that can affect the abundance and distribution of benthic macroinvertebrate and benthic algae populations.
 The degree of impact on the benthic communities and fish resulting from hydropower operations will necessarily vary depending on the magnitude, frequency, duration, and timing of flows as well as potential Project-related changes in temperature and turbidity.
-By investigating the current populations in the Susitna River, and applying what is known regarding the impacts of river regulation and hydropower operations on benthic communities, this study and its objectives may be able to offer important options for P&A and PM&E measures
+By investigating the current populations in the Susitna River, and applying what is known regarding the impacts of river regulation and hydropower operations on benthic communities, this study and its objectives may be able to inform decisions on the need for and content of mitigation measures.

 1.3.6.
 Explain how any proposed study methodology (including any preferred data collection and analysis techniques, or objectively quantified information, and a schedule including appropriate field season(s) and the duration) is consistent with generally accepted practice in the scientific community or, as appropriate, considers relevant tribal values and knowledge.